benmvp/slides/2017/nodevember/why-react.md

 # 10. Miscellaneous

 NOTES:
+- Ok, the final reason for the migration is a sort of catch-all
 - There are many other reason for React
 - Don't really deserve their own section, but still important...